vfarcic/devops26/manuscript/17-progressive-delivery.md

     | tee charts/go-demo-6/templates/deployment.yaml
 ```

-We entered the local copy of the *go-demo-6* repository and we used a bit of `sed` magic to add the `strategy` entry just above `replicas`.
+We entered the local copy of the *go-demo-6* repository, and we used a bit of `sed` magic to add the `strategy` entry just above `replicas`.
 If you are not a `sed` ninja, that command might have been confusing, so let's output the file and see what we got.

 ```bash
 cat charts/go-demo-6/templates/deployment.yaml
 ```

-The output, limited to the relevant section, is a follows.
+The output, limited to the relevant section, is as follows.

 ```yaml
 ...